SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Experiments

-In this work, the Spectral Normalization (SN)~\cite{SpectralN} method is applied to the weights of the discriminator, generator as well as encoder in the training process, where the spectral norm of each layer is restricted.
-For all the experiments, the input image is of $256\times 256$ pixels, and the Adam optimizer~\cite{Adam} with $\beta_{1}=0.5, \beta_{2}=0.999$ is used to train our model.
-Each mini-batch consists of one image from each domain.
-The Xavier initialization is used to assign the initial network weights of $E$, $G$, and $D$.
-The initial learning rate of $E$, $G$, and $D$ is 0.0002 for the first $n$ epochs, and it will decay to zero linearly in the rest $n$ epochs, where $n$ is set to 50 unless otherwise noted.
+In this study, the spectral normalization (SN)~\cite{SpectralN} method is applied to the weights of the discriminator, generator, and encoder in the training process, where the spectral norm of each layer is restricted.
+For all of the experiments, the input image is $256\times 256$ pixels, and the Adam optimizer~\cite{Adam} with $\beta_{1}=0.5, \beta_{2}=0.999$ is used to train our model.
+Each minibatch consists of one image from each domain.
+Xavier initialization is used to assign the initial network weights of $E$, $G$, and $D$.
+The initial learning rate of $E$, $G$, and $D$ is 0.0002 for the first $n$ epochs.
+The initial learning rate decays to zero linearly in the remaining $n$ epochs, where $n$ is set to 50 unless otherwise noted.
+The source code and trained models will be available to the public.

-The network structures of the style encoder and content encoder are shown in Table~\ref{tb:style_content}, and the structures of of the generator as well as discriminator are shown in Table~\ref{tb:generator_discriminator}.
-In the tables, C is the number of output channels, K is the kernel size, S is the stride size, P is the padding size, IN denotes the Instance Normalization, CBIN denotes the Central Biasing Instance Normalization, GAP is the Global Average Pooling layer, LReLU is the Leaky ReLU, and TrCONV is the Transposed CONVolution.
-The architectures of three different ResBlocks are shown in Fig.~\ref{fig:blocks_structure}.
-The source code and trained models will be made available to the public.